pedropaulofb/laderr/documentation/laderr_user_guide.md

 - **canDamage** / **cannotDamage** (_list of strings, optional_): Used when the scenario situation is `operational`.
 Indicates whether a threat has the potential to cause damage.
 - **damaged** / **notDamaged** (_list of strings, optional_): Used when the scenario situation is `incident`.
 Indicates whether a threat actually succeeded or failed in causing damage.

 > **Note:** These outcome-specific relationships are automatically inferred by the LaDeRR Engine.
-Manual declarations are permitted but may be overwritten when using the Engine.
+Manual declarations are permitted but may be overwritten when using the engine.

 #### Rules Governing Threats